FE-PIRL/code-specification-unid/README.md

 };
 ```

+> Note: The format types of submitted message are `'upd','feat','fix','refactor','docs','chore','style','revert'`, for example: `feat: add support for i18n`

 #### File name verification (optional)

 By default, file name verification does not require any configuration.
 The default rule is to support `camelcase` or `pascalcase` style file names.